-Notes to Unaudited Pro Forma Condensed Combined Financial Statements
+Notes to Unaudited Pro Forma Condensed Combined Financial Statements (in millions, except per share data)

-(a) Adjusted to eliminate the interest allocated to the ADT North American Residential Security Business of Tyco International for carve-out purposes of \$42 million for the six months ended March 30, 2012 and \$87 million for the year ended September 30, 2011, and to include an estimate for interest expense of \$53 million for the six months ended March 30, 2012 and \$106 million for the year ended September 30, 2011 on the anticipated issuance of \$2.5 billion of debt.
-Interest expense was computed using an estimated annual interest rate of 4.25%.
-The debt raised is expected to be fixed-rate, and the estimated interest rate is based on comparable companies with similar credit ratings as the anticipated ADT North America Residential Security Business credit rating.
+(a) Adjusted to eliminate the interest allocated to the ADT North American Residential Security Business of Tyco International for carve-out purposes of \$64 million for the nine months ended June 29, 2012 and \$87 million for the year ended September 30, 2011, and to include interest expense of \$67 million for the nine months ended June 29, 2012 and \$89 million for the year ended September 30, 2011 on ADT's recent issuance of \$2.5 billion of fixed rate debt described in (f) below.

-For the Six Months Ended March 30, 2012 Fiscal Year Ended September 30, 2011 Elimination of historical interest expense on debt allocated for carve out purposes described in (e) below \$(42) \$ (87) Interest expense associated with new debt raised described in (e) below 53 106 Amortization of deferred financing costs • • Total pro forma adjustment to interest expense, net \$ 11 \$ 19
+For the Nine Months Ended June 29, 2012 Fiscal Year Ended September 30, 2011 Elimination of historical interest expense on debt allocated for carve out purposes described in (f) below \$(64) \$(87) Interest expense associated with new debt raised described in (f) below 67 89 Amortization of deferred financing costs and other fees 3 4 Total pro forma adjustment to interest expense, net \$ 6 \$ 6

-- (b) For purposes of these unaudited pro forma financial statements, pro forma statement of operation adjustments were tax effected using the applicable statutory tax rate in the jurisdiction the adjustment related to.
-The effective tax rate of ADT could be significantly different (either higher or lower) depending on post-spin activities. - (c) Pro forma earnings per share from continuing operations and pro forma weighted-average shares outstanding reflect the hypothetical number of common shares we would have had outstanding if the distribution had been completed as of March 30, 2012 and September 30, 2011, respectively, based on an expected distribution ratio of 0.5 shares of ADT common stock for each common share of Tyco.
+- (b) Pro forma statement of operation adjustments have been tax effected using our pro forma effective tax rate for each tax period.
+The pro forma effective tax rates include the long-term tax benefit that will result from ADT's purchase of certain intellectual property from Tyco in conjunction with the spin-off.
+This purchase will result in the creation of an asset for tax purposes, the amortization of which will reduce our effective tax rate over the asset's 15 year tax life.
+The effective tax rate of ADT could be significantly different (either higher or lower) depending on post-spin activities. - (c) Pro forma earnings per share from continuing operations and pro forma weighted-average shares outstanding reflect the hypothetical number of common shares we would have had outstanding if the Distribution had been completed as of June 29, 2012 and September 30, 2011, respectively, based on an expected distribution ratio of 0.5 shares of ADT common stock for each common share of Tyco.
 Pro forma diluted weighted-average shares outstanding reflect potential dilution from the issuance of ADT common shares from Tyco equity plans giving effect to the distribution ratio and conversion of certain Tyco equity awards into ADT equity awards.
 While the actual impact on a go-forward basis will depend on various factors, including employees who may change employment from one company to another, we believe the estimate provided yields a reasonable approximation of the dilutive impact of Tyco equity plans.
 We expect that the actual amounts will differ from these estimates. - (d) To adjust cash and cash equivalents as follows:

-Settlement of receivables due to/from Tyco and Affiliates \$ (62) Proceeds raised from debt issuance 2,500 Repayment of long-term portion of allocated debt and cash transactions with Tyco in connection with the separation (2,230) Total pro forma adjustment to cash and cash equivalents \$ 208
+Settlement of receivables due to/from Tyco and Affiliates \$ (85) Net proceeds raised from debt issuance 2,468 Repayment of long-term portion of allocated debt and cash transactions with Tyco in connection with the separation (2,086) Total pro forma adjustment to cash and cash equivalents \$ 297